DIPlib/diplib/src/documentation/workplan.md

 -   Stuff that is in *DIPimage*:
     - 2D snakes
-    - general 2D affine transformation, 3D rotation (is already C code)
+    - general 3D rotation (is already C code)
     - ...and many more, see the *DIPimage 2* M-files for inspiration.

 -   Image I/O: Interfacing to [*Bio-Formats*](http://www.openmicroscopy.org/site/products/bio-formats),